 NOTE: If an article or chapter is being submitted for review by a publication/journal, but has not been published by the day you turn in the committee-approved manuscript to Graduate Studies, you are not required to seek copyright permission.
 You may, if you like, still include a Note to Reader or footnote that it is being submitted for review, currently in review, or even accepted by the publication, as long as it has not been published.

-If permission has been granted to use the previously published work within the ETD, it should be disclosed as either "A Note to Reader" as the first, second order heading of the chapter where the work is utilized or as a footnote to the chapter where the work is utilized.
+If permission has been granted to use the previously published work within the ETD, it should be disclosed as "A Note to Reader" as the first appearing second-order heading of the chapter where the work is utilized, or as a footnote in the chapter where the work is utilized.
 This includes your own work if previously published.

 If work being utilized in the ETD involves multiple authors, the ETD author must be the first author of said publication(s) and the level of work contributed by each author should be disclosed, either in the Note to Reader or footnote.